 While details like your name, address and email may seem straightforward, they are anything but.
-The decisions you make around these small details plays a bigger role than you think in making a solid first impression.
+The decisions you make around these small details play a bigger role than you think in making a solid first impression.

 In many professions, licensures or certifications (or lack thereof!) can give you an added advantage.
-In some cases, they may be a deal breaker.
+In some cases, they may be a deal-breaker.
 For this reason, it is beneficial to include credentialing information directly after the name in the form of acronyms.

 Examples include an RN applying for nursing roles, an IT project manager who has earned their PMP, or a social worker licensed in the state (LCSW).

 I recommend clients include their full address or at least their city, state and zip when applying for local roles, and to remove it when casting a wider net or when willing to consider a relocation.

 The last thing the reader needs to be reminded of when reviewing a resume’s information is that you live halfway across the country and may require an expensive move upon hire.